phuijse/BLNNbook/chapters/variational/vi_advances.md

 Nowadays several types of flows exist in the literature, *e.g.* planar, radial, autoregresive.
 As example, see this work in which [normalizing flows were used to make the approximate posterior in VAE more expressive](https://arxiv.org/abs/1809.05861)

-We will delve into this topic in another lecture.

 Key references:

 - Dinh, Krueger and Bengio, ["NICE: Non-linear Independent Components Estimation"](https://arxiv.org/abs/1410.8516)